 We have kept the kids’ easel on our covered porch for extended periods in the warmer months, and we sometimes take the easel to the backyard for a big en plein air painting experience or just a change of scenery.
 The nice thing about outdoor art is that you don’t need to worry about paint dribbles and splashes!
 Plus the paintings can be hung to dry on a clothesline or fence… (Just remember to take the easel inside if it rains!)

 Sidewalk chalk is a childhood staple and is used for everything from sidewalk drawings and body tracings to games such as tic-tac-toe and hopscotch.
 Since chalk washes away easily with a rain or the hose, kids can draw with it many places including rocks, fences, wood structures, cement, sidewalks, etc. You can even make a DIY chalkboard by painting a large piece of wood with chalkboard paint and mounting it on a fence or the side of the house.

 A Kids’ Garden

 Any kind of garden that a child has ownership of is wonderful, but a vegetable garden is especially good.
 A garden is magical (something is growing from a seed!), a learning experience, and an exercise in responsibility all at once.
 I encourage any parent to give their children their own garden space, whether in a pot or a small plot in the ground, and the support to help make it a success.

 Some easy, kid friendly plants include strawberries, peas, carrots, radishes, cherry tomatoes, and beans.
 My daughters don’t like to eat all of those (yet) but they love to grow and harvest them.
-For more ideas for gardening with kids, check out Roots, Shoots, Buckets & Boots by Sharon Lovejoy or The Gardening Classroom by Cathy James.
+For more ideas for gardening with kids, check out Roots, Shoots, Buckets & Boots by Sharon Lovejoy or The Garden Classroom by Cathy James.

-Some children’s gardening tools to consider ::
+Some children’s gardening tools to consider:

 - Child-sized watering can